SAP-samples/automation-pilot-examples/check-cf-space-quota-utilization/README.md

 * Executor ```SendAnsEvent``` send the event data to SAP Alert Notification Service where it would be processed according to your configuration.

 The different values acquired from these requests would be included as tags in the event payload with appropriate naming and send to your SAP Alert Notification service instance.
-You may also edit the sample SAP Alert Notification service configuration provided so that it reflects your preferred delivery channel.
+You may also edit the sample SAP Alert Notification service configuration provided so that it reflects your preferred delivery channel/s.

 ### Event Details